 - Any questions that you have of us.

 IS THERE FUNDING AVAILABLE FOR THE SEMESTER TO WHICH I WILL APPLY?

 Ph.D. students are fully funded – tuition, health insurance, stipend, and a one-time matriculation fee – for the duration of their Ph.D. program while they are in a full-time, resident status.

 - Funding is typically offered through full-time Departmental Fellowships and Research Assistantships

-- The stipend has yet to be determined for the 2022-23 academic year, but we expect the rate will remain at or slightly rise above 2021-22 levels.
+- The stipend has yet to be determined for the 2023-24 academic year, but we expect the rate will remain at or rise above current levels.